UTAlfred/meng-li-personal/content/news/icml-2022-accepted/index.md

 ---
-title: One Paper Accepted in CVPR 2022
+title: One Paper Accepted in ICML 2022
 subtitle: One paper on "DepthShrinker{:} A New Compression Paradigm Towards Boosting Real-Hardware Efficiency of Compact Neural Networks" is accepted by ICML'2022.

 # Summary for listings and search engines